unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 #### Known and Prepared Tek Skills

 Before a tekcaster can use a tek skill, he or she must have the tek skill firmly fixed in mind, or must have access to the tek skill in a alien artifact.
-Members of a few classes, including bards and sorcerers, have a limited list of tek skills they know that are always fixed in mind.
+Members of a few classes, including evangelists and scions, have a limited list of tek skills they know that are always fixed in mind.
 The same thing is true of many tek-using monsters.
-Other tekcasters, such as clerics and wizards, undergo a process of preparing tek skills.
+Other tekcasters, such as priests and arcanists, undergo a process of preparing tek skills.
 This process varies for different classes, as detailed in their descriptions.

 In every case, the number of tek skills a caster can have fixed in mind at any given time depends on the character’s level.

 #### Tek Slots

 Regardless of how many tek skills a caster knows or prepares, he or she can cast only a limited number of tek skills before resting.
 Manipulating the fabric of tek and channeling its energy into even a simple tek skill is physically and mentally taxing, and higher level tek skills are even more so.
-Thus, each Tekcasting class’s description (except that of the warlock) includes a table showing how many tek skill slots of each tek skill level a character can use at each character level.
-For example, the 3rd-level wizard Umara has four 1st-level tek skill slots and two 2nd-level slots.
+Thus, each Tekcasting class’s description (except that of the cybernetic) includes a table showing how many tek skill slots of each tek skill level a character can use at each character level.
+For example, the 3rd-level arcanist Umara has four 1st-level tek skill slots and two 2nd-level slots.

 When a character casts a tek skill, he or she expends a slot of that tek skill’s level or higher, effectively “filling” a slot with the tek skill.
 You can think of a tek skill slot as a groove of a certain size—small for a 1st-level slot, larger for a tek skill of higher level.
 A 1st-level tek skill fits into a slot of any size, but a 9th-level tek skill fits only in a 9th-level slot.
 So when Umara casts _tek missile_, a 1st-level tek skill, she spends one of her four 1st-level slots and has three remaining.

 Finishing a long rest restores any expended tek skill slots.

 Some characters and monsters have special abilities that let them cast tek skills without using tek skill slots.
-For example, a monk who follows the Way of the Four Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast tek skills in such a way.
+For example, a monk who follows the Way of the Four Elements, a cybernetic who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast tek skills in such a way.

 ##### Casting a Tek Skill at a Higher Level